-Get your family, friends and co-workers to support you.
+Get your family, friends, and co-workers to support you.
 Ask them for their help, and let them know how important this is for you.
 Find a support group in your area.
 Join online forums where people are trying to overcome the same bad habit as you are.
-When you have really strong urges or you’re going through a really difficult time, ask your support network for help.
+When you have powerful urges, or you’re going through a tough time, ask your support network for help.

 13. Become aware of self-talk